List of JoJo's Bizarre Adventure characters: Part 4: Diamond Is Unbreakable

 The main antagonist of Diamond Is Unbreakable, Kira is a handsome office worker who holds a strong desire to live a simple life, but has a murderous obsession with female hands, stemming from an erotic experience he had with the Mona Lisa as a child.
 He has been murdering women in Morioh for over 15 years, with Reimi Sugimoto as the first of his victims.
 Once killing his victim, Kira will keep their severed hand as a "girlfriend", carrying it around with him and using it for various fetishtic purposes before discarding it when it begins to decay.
 Kira later manifests his Stand Killer Queen (キラークイーン, Kirā Kuīn) (Note: "Deadly Queen" in official English releases.) with the Arrow that his father Yoshihiro acquired from Enya, the Stand possessing the ability to turn any object into a bomb, with the explosion leaving no trace.
 Kira frequently uses Killer Queen to dispose evidence of his murders.
 The Stand also possesses a secondary ability called Sheer Heart Attack (シアーハートアタック, Shiā Hāto Atakku), (Note: "Heart Attack" in official English releases.) an indestructible tank-like bomb linked to Kira's left hand that relentlessly locks on to heat signatures.
 Kira is eventually exposed by Josuke's group acting on Reimi's behalf and murders a man named Kosaku Kawajiri (川尻 浩作, Kawajiri Kōsaku) while fleeing his pursuers, forcing Aya Tsuji into using her Stand and give him Kosaku's face and fingerprints before killing her off.
 Kira attempts concealing himself in the Kawajiri household while fighting his murderous urges, with Kosaku's son Hayato Kawajiri (川尻 早人, Kawajiri Hayato) eventually realizing the truth.
 Kira acquires a new ability when pierced by the Arrow a second time called Bites The Dust (Baitsa Dasuto) which he implants in Hayato, placing the boy on a time-loop where anyone who learns of Kira's identity from the boy is killed with their death fixed for every future loop.
 But Hayato exploits the time loop to trick Kira into exposing himself and cancel Bites the Dust to defend himself against Josuke, eventually being killed off when run over by a reversing ambulance and later being dragged off by the spectral hands of Ghost Alley.
 He makes a return appearance in the side-story Dead Man's Questions as a wandering spirit with no knowledge of who he really is.

+In Japanese, he is voiced by Toshiyuki Morikawa in the anime and subsequent appearances, and Rikiya Koyama in Eyes of Heaven and All Star Battle.
+In English, he is voiced by D. C. Douglas.